 FOR THE HISTORY BUFF

-After you have enjoyed our “buckyball” of the historic textile mills in the Mississippi River Valley in Lanark County at AITA, head outside of Almonte Old Town Hall and just to the right you will see the entrance to Riverwalk.
+After you have enjoyed our art show, head outside of Almonte Old Town Hall and just to the right you will see the entrance to Riverwalk.

 The historic Riverwalk leads visitors through beautiful natural area, historic site and businesses.
 Along the way are stunning views of the Mississippi River as it weaves beneath the train bridge and past Kirkland Park to a fabulous lookout by the Victoria Woolen Mill that offers a breathtaking view of the falls.
 Most of the walk is relatively easy with attractive benches located along the path for relaxing, watching and taking in the beauty of the river.